ashwitapoojari/python_test_sample_unittest/README.md

 OK
 ```

-Also, the tests can be executed checking the coverage too.
+Also, the tests can be executed checking the coverage.
 It is necessary to use the following command:

-`python3 -m nose2 -C --coverage src/`
+`nose2 -C --coverage python_test_sample/`

 And the output should be something like this: